 It’s High Value, Not Just High Quality

 Most of us only need look as far as our inbox to know that not all content is good content.
 The dearth of relevant, engaging content is staggering.
 It is no wonder a majority (60%) of B2B marketers report that their top challenge in 2016 will be producing content substantive enough to be valuable.
-On the customer side, 3 in 5 global executives report feeling confused or overwhelmed by the volume of content they encounter.
+On the customer side, three out of five global executives report feeling confused or overwhelmed by the volume of content they encounter.

-Part of this problem could be the interconnectedness between quality, value and relevance.
-In a recent report from The Economist, most executives said that the quality of content produced by companies and brands has improved over the past year.
+Part of this problem could be the interconnectedness among quality, value, and relevance.
+In a report from The Economist, most executives said that the quality of content produced by companies and brands has improved over time.
 But only a minority could say that content’s value or relevance had grown.
 Your white paper can’t just be well-written and well-designed; it has to be relevant to your reader.

 White papers should be written to help move prospects through the sales funnel — but they must do so using objective analysis, thorough research, and informative content.
 If a prospect downloads your resource expecting high-value content and instead finds lots of promotional jargon about your company, you can and will lose their trust.